Chloe Kim: America's 17-year-old snowboarding sensation

 'Unique and beautiful'

-The media glare and global acclaim in PyeongChang is likely to far exceed anything Kim has experienced before.
+The media glare and global acclaim in Pyeongchang is likely to far exceed anything Kim has experienced before.
 Sports Business Journal declared in January: "You'd be hard-pressed to create a more promising brand spokeswoman in a lab."

-But as she edges forward towards the halfpipe this February, listening to music on her headphones as she approaches the steep funnel with 22ft (6.7m) walls rising on either side, Kim's mind will be on one thing only.
+But as she edges forward towards the halfpipe, listening to music on her headphones as she approaches the steep funnel with 22ft (6.7m) walls rising on either side, Kim's mind will be on one thing only.

 In that moment, the lucrative Super Bowl endorsement deals, global fame and geopolitical significance of her potential success will all fade away.
 Snowboarding, for her, is about the joy of expression as much as the pursuit of medals.